mead-ml/mead-baseline/docs/classify.md

 # Sentence Classification

 There are several models built in to the `baseline` codebase.
-These are summarized individually in the sections below, and an overall performance summary is given.
+These are summarized individually in the sections below, and an overall performance summary is given at the bottom

 ## A Note About Fine-Tuning and Embeddings